Minimal Setup

 The replication container handles replicating from the source database to PowerSync’s bucket storage.
+The replication process is run using the docker commandstart -r sync

 , for example docker run powersync start -r sync